Welcome to Railroad Workers United

 In 2015, RWU sponsored a series of conferences entitled Railroad Safety: Workers, Community & the Environment in Richmond, CA, Olympia, WA and Chicago, IL entitled: "Rail Safety: Workers, Community & the Environment" in order to educate the public about rail safety and to build and allinace with citizens and environmental groups to defend our jobs and help to build a safer workplace and a safer railroad.

 Here is Brother John Wright's (RWU Co-chair) video report on the conference in Richmond CA.

-Railroad Workers United is proud to be at the forefront of the emerging labor-community alliance to defend our mutual interests.
-Railroad workers and the communities we operate through have similar yet differing interests.
-But these interests are surely close enough that they pose a historic possibility, a window of opportunity, for a new alliance that would strength-en both labor and community vis a vis the rail carriers.
-Click on link above for more information
+Railroad Workers United is proud to be at the forefront of the emerging labor-community alliance to defend our mutual interests. for example, railroad workers and the communities we operate through are both concerned about railroad safety.
+And while we may come atthe question from differing angles, our interests in the safety question - and other issues - are surely close enough that they pose a historic possibility, a window of opportunity for a new alliance that would strengthen both labor and community vs. the rail carriers.
+Click on link above for more information.

 By Ron Kaminkow

 At first glance, the casual observer from outside of the rail industry is prone to say that single employee train operation sounds dangerous.
 “What if the engineer has a heart attack?” is an often heard question.
 And while this question has merit, there are many other and far more complex and unanswered questions about just how single employee train operations could be accomplished safely and efficiently for the train crew, the railroad and the general public.
 How will the train make a back-up move?
 What happens when the train hits a vehicle or pedestrian?
 How will the train crew member deal with “bad-order” equipment in his/her train, or make pick-ups and set-outs en route?
 What about job briefings and calling signals, copying mandatory directives and reminders of slow orders?
 These are just some questions that we take up in this article.
 Read More...